 The day began with the sounds of Daddy getting the fire going (either in the stove in the tipi, or in the fire pit just on the other side of the canvas from my sleeping cot, depending on the weather) and beginning breakfast preparations.
 Breakfast is a big deal in our family – always has been.
 It is not skipped, and it is usually quite hearty.
 On the homestead, with one of our goals being self-sufficiency, breakfast was a simpler affair than in the past.
 Pancakes, eggs and bacon, cooked to perfection, were a special treat saved for days when we hosted special guests, or when morale really needed a lift.
-As I have told, our more regular daily fare was some form of hot cereal.
+Our more regular daily fare was some form of hot cereal.
 When we got tired of oatmeal, we switched to cornmeal mush.
 When that got old, we tried steel-cut oats, cooked ’till soft, with honey and peanut butter swirled in.
 There was also granola with fresh cow’s milk, and, yet another variation on the them – warm milk poured over dry oats, sprinkled with various nuts and dried fruit.
 All of these could easily be made on top of the wood stove or in a pot over an open fire.

 I still remember, aided by my journal, how a typical morning might start…

 “I woke up to the “whhrrr, whhrr, whhrr!” of Dad stirring the cornmeal.
 Dad doesn’t like lumps in the cornmeal, neither does Mom.
-No one else minds, but Mom and dad go to great measures to get them out ’cause thy think WE mind.
-Its all a bit mixed up…“
+No one else minds, but Mom and Dad go to great measures to get them out ’cause thy think WE mind.
+Its all a bit mixed up…”

-Mom would be nursing the baby on the on her air mattress in the middle of the floor.
-Anja and Olivia, ages 7 and 5, would be awake already playing or reading books on the cushions that made their beds.
+Mom would be nursing the baby on her air mattress in the middle of the floor.
+Anja and Olivia, ages 8 and 5, would be awake already playing or reading books on the cushions that made their beds.
 The boys and I had the sense to stay in our cozy sleeping bags as long as possible.
 But soon as breakfast was ready, the call went out – “Feet on the floor!”.
 Feet still in sleeping bags didn’t count!
-We’d scramble out of bed and begin packing up our bedding to make a little more living room in the tipe.
+We’d scramble out of bed and begin packing up our bedding to make a little more living room in the tipi.
 Sleeping bags were stuffed, Jordan’s cot was collapsed, and all bedding was folded up and stored on Joel’s cot for the day.
 My cot was used as a sort of a couch during the day.
-Mom and dad’s air materess was deflated and stored away each day.
+Mom and Dad’s air mattress was deflated and stored away each day.
 The little girl’s cushions were stacked in front of the book case to make another ‘couch’ of sorts.
 Then we were ready for breakfast.